 A fireman has the awesome legal power in an emergency to do “anything they consider necessary”.
 We have to think ‘outside the box’, e.g. speeding, driving on the wrong side of the road, forcing entry into peoples private property without their permission.
 I think the same lateral thinking also helps you get to FI.
 You have to do whatever it takes.

 If you want to get to FI, you have to do whatever it takes.

 Warriors of Genghis Khan (Bad News)

-The Escape Artist believes in free speech.
-This includes the right of Keyboard Warriors to run their mouths off elsewhere on the internet about pretty much anything they want…even if that means slagging me off.
+Don’t get me wrong, I welcome all constructive comments and feedback on this site.
+I also believe in free speech.
+This includes the right of Keyboard Warriors to run their mouths off elsewhere on the internet about anything they want.

-But, for the avoidance of doubt, the comments section of my website is not a democracy…it’s a military dictatorship where rebellions are ruthlessly put down.
+But, for the avoidance of doubt, the comments section of my website is not a democracy…it’s a military dictatorship where coups, rebellions and insurrections are ruthlessly and brutally put down.